techidaily/site-win11-tips/source/_posts/drive-down-compilation-times-with-android-studio-tweaks-on-windows.md

 4. Click**Apply** and then**OK** to save the changes.
 5. Restart Android Studio for the changes to take effect.

  The amount of RAM to allocate is a personal decision that depends on your computer's specifications.
-If you're unsure how much RAM your computer has, check[how to determine hardware specifications](https://www.makeuseof.com/how-to-check-pc-specs/) for help.
+If you're unsure how much RAM your computer has, check [how to determine hardware specifications](https://www.makeuseof.com/how-to-check-pc-specs/) for help.

 ## 2\.
 Update Android Studio